serde-rs/serde-rs.github.io/_src/feature-flags.md

 #### --features alloc

-*Implies unstable.*

 Provide impls for types in the Rust core allocation and collections library including String, Box&lt;T&gt;, Vec&lt;T&gt;, and Cow&lt;T&gt;.
 This is a subset of std but may be enabled without depending on all of std.

-Requires a dependency on the unstable [core allocation library].
+Requires a dependency on the [core allocation library].

 See [no-std support] for details.